beaubus/single-file-upload-for-vue/README.md

 <br>
 <br>

-Universal (Vue2 & Vue3) modern upload input with Drag'n'Drop support, based on the Fetch Api (POST and DELETE methods).
-Simple and lightweight.
+A universal, modern upload input package that supports both Vue2 and Vue3.
+It features Drag'n'Drop functionality and is based on the Fetch API, supporting both POST and DELETE methods.
+This package is simple, lightweight, and easy to use.

 ![](demo/demo.gif)